bikesky-social/bsky-community-bot/README.md

 ## Configuration as a Web Service

 This repo can be deployed as a web service.
-When deploying as a web service, it is configured using environment variables.
+When deploying, it is configured using environment variables.
 The expected environment variables are:

 ```sh
 # the username of the bluesky labeler's account (required)